How To Turn On DKIM and DMARC

 DMARC is an additional security measure that uses SPF and DKIM to help prevent email spoofing.
 DMARC stands for Domain-based Message Authentication, Reporting, and Conformance.

-This service is only for Porkbun hosted email services.
-If you don't have a Porkbun hosted email address, our DKIM and DMARC SPF records will not work.
+This service is only for Porkbun hosted email addresses.
+If you don't have a Porkbun hosted email address, our DKIM and SPF records will not work.

 1